BernardGreenberg/NXSYS/DocSource/TLEditUndo.md

 # TLEdit undo

-The TLEdit undo system (new with version 2.7) adds the long-needed ability to undo erroneous or unintended keystrokes and other "bad moves", as in all other mature interactive applications.
-It is supposed to work the expectable way, as in such; nevertheless, here is a more detailed discussion.
+The TLEdit undo system (new with version 2.7) adds the long-needed ability to undo erroneous or unintended keystrokes and other "bad moves", as in other mature interactive applications.
+It is supposed to work similarly in the expectable way; nevertheless, here is a more detailed discussion.

 Note that unlike some other applications (on the Mac in particular), **TLEdit does not (currently) auto-save**.  **You must/should still save your work** regularly.
 When you do save, you may no longer undo any changes made previously.